-For the new year of 2018, the Sunday Morning Scripture Class is inviting others to participate in a Bible study on The Beatitudes found in Matthew 5: 3-10 : The (Be Happy) Attitudes by robert r. schuler combined with materials on the Beatitudes from the Little Rock Scripture Group.
-This study is designed to help you develop eight positive attitudes that can transform your life.
-This will be offered on Sundays between the Masses in room 209/ teachers lounge from 9:45-10:45am beginning on January 7, 2018 and concluding in December 2019.
-A Bible and Catechism of the Catholic Church is desirable as well as purchase of study materials. ($8.00).
+For the new year of 2019, the Sunday Morning Scripture Class is inviting others to participate in a Bible study on The Psalms using the following two books: Psalm Basics for Catholics by John Bergsma/.
+Using the Psalms to see salvation history in a new way; and A Joyful Noise by Mike Aquilina.
+Praying the Psalms with the early church fathers (Ambrose, Augustine, Cyril of Jerusalem, etc.).
+This will be offered on Sundays between the masses in the room 209/ teachers lounge from 9:45-10:45 beginning on January 6, 2019 and concluding in December 2019.
+A Bible and Catechism of the Catholic Church is desirable as well as purchase of study materials. ($32.00).
+For more information and to reserve the materials, please contact Paula Murphy #615-495-8388 or Clair Ivanov #615-865-1558 (polyester101 @comcast.net) Baby Sitting Available Upon Request.

 PRAYER WARRIORS NEEDED